StephanHCB/go-autumn-logging/README.md

 import "github.com/StephanHCB/go-autumn-logging"

 func someFunction(ctx context.Context) {
-    aulogging.Logger.Ctx(ctx).Warn("something bad has happened") }
+    aulogging.Logger.Ctx(ctx).Warn().Print("something bad has happened") }
 ```

-There are convenience functions for those who prefer the function call with arguments style,
+There are convenience functions for those who prefer the function call with arguments style.
-though it is a bit less flexible:
+This does the same thing as above:

 ```
 import "github.com/StephanHCB/go-autumn-logging"